OpenNebula/docs/source/advanced_components/marketplace/migrate_images.rst

     :width: 90%
     :align: center

-In vcenter:
+In vCenter:

 .. image:: /images/market_migrate_qcow2_vmdk_8.png
     :width: 90%
     :align: center

-How was implemented
+How it was implemented
 --------------------------------------------------------------------------------

 Everytime the image that we selected from MarketPlace is downloaded to the frontend.
-Then, when the download process finish, is convert with ``qemu-img convert`` tool as follow:
+Then, when the download process is finished, it is converted with the ``qemu-img convert`` tool as follows:

 .. prompt:: bash $ auto

     qemu-img convert -f <original_type> -O <destination_type> <original_file> <destination_file>

-Then, the destination file is send to the destination datastore.
+Then, the file is sent to the destination datastore.

 Limitations and restrictions
 --------------------------------------------------------------------------------